Jay-snow/Twitter-Clone/README.md

 # Poke-Tweet

 A twitter-clone implemented with HTML, CSS, PHP, and mySQL.
-This project was my way of dipping my toes into the backend.
+This project was my first exposure to PHP, mySQL, and phpmyadmin.

 ## Motivation